 - Community Advisory Committee - Facility Site Review Compliance Department

-Health Net has established a Medi-Cal Community Advisory Committee (CAC) in each county in which Health Net participates as a Medi-Cal plan.
-The committee's purpose is to help Health Net understand the needs of its members in:
+Health Net has established local and regional Community Advisory Committees (CACs) for each County in which we participate as a Medi-Cal plan.
+The Committees' purpose is to help Health Net understand the communities' needs.